 Rio boasts a rich musical heritage, with live music as deeply connected to Rio culture as its beaches and mountains.
-Foremost of all is the city’s signature sound of samba, which is heard all across town, particularly in the days and weeks leading up to Carnaval.
-Other styles contributing to Rio’s lush soundtrack include rock, pop, jazz, Música Popular Brasileira (MPB), hip hop and forró – all opportunities to showcase the city’s outstanding pool of musical talent.
+Foremost is the city’s signature sound of samba, which is heard all across town, particularly in the weeks leading up to Carnaval.
+Other styles contributing to Rio’s lush soundtrack include rock, pop, jazz, Música Popular Brasileira (MPB), hip-hop and forró (traditional, fast-paced music from the Northeast) – all opportunities to showcase the city’s outstanding pool of musical talent.

 The birth of Brazilian music essentially began with the birth of samba, first heard in the early 20th century in a Rio neighborhood near present-day Praça Onze.
 Here immigrants from northeastern Brazil (mostly from Bahia) formed a tightly knit community in which traditional African customs thrived – music, dance and the Candomblé religion.
 Local homes provided the setting for impromptu performances and the exchange of ideas among Rio’s first great instrumentalists.
 Such an atmosphere nurtured the likes of Pixinguinha, one of samba’s founding fathers, as well as Donga, one of the composers of ‘Pelo Telefone,’ the first recorded samba song (in 1917) and an enormous success at the then-fledgling Carnaval.